-The Blu-ray format is due a refresh in January and, before you know it there'll be test transmissions and perhaps even a 4K TV channel from Sky or the BBC.
+There could also still be a 4K Blu-ray format later this year, and before you know it there'll be test transmissions and perhaps even a 4K TV channel from Sky or the BBC.

 It's all about future-proofing, though there's slightly more to it than that; some of the first batch of Ultra HD TVs pump out best-ever Blu-ray images, thanks to some wonderfully adept upscaling tech.
 The birth of 4K could also lead to the re-birth of 3D – it just looks so much better at this higher resolution.

-The big stumbling block – as always with first-gen tech – is money, but already there are relative bargains to be had and, better still, some sumptuous designs stuffed with new innovations.
+The big stumbling block – as always – is money, but already there are relative bargains to be had and, better still, some sumptuous designs stuffed with new innovations.
 The race for 3840x2160 pixels is on.

 The 4k TV that changed everything